Leisurely exploration of Puglia, unspoilt & undiscovered

 In Puglia we shall be based in two comfortable hotels.
 The 5* Relais Villa San Martino is a restored nineteenth century Masseria just three kilometres to the south of historic Martina Franca.
 Facilities include a spa, fitness centre, swimming pool, restaurant and a shuttle service into Marina Franca’s old town.
 In Lecce we stay at the 5* Patria Palace Hotel, ideally situated in the heart of the historic centre.
 Puglia has superb local cuisine so we shall eat and drink well.
 The pace of the visit will be gentle with free time to explore independently.

 Day by day

 - Day 1: Sunday 11 September

-- We fly from Heathrow to Bari arriving just before midday.
-We transfer by coach to Castel del Monte where we break for an early snack lunch (not included).
+- We fly from Gatwick to Bari arriving mid morning We transfer by coach to Castel del Monte where we break for an early snack lunch (not included).
 In the early afternoon we visit Castel del Monte, the most important Norman castle in Puglia.
 Built for Frederick II in about 1240, it is unique both in terms of its octagonal plan and its detailing.
 We transfer to Martina Franca and check into the 5* Relais Villa San Martino for a four-night stay.
 After some time to rest, we have dinner in our hotel - wine, water & coffee are included with all group lunches and dinners.

 - Day 2: Monday 12 September